 WHMIS is incorporated into the Occupational Health and Safety Act and is law in the province of Ontario.
 This legislation states that if you work with, or in proximity to controlled products, the employer must ensure the information you need to work safely with those hazardous products is available to you and understood.

 - Labels provide basic information that a worker needs to know to safely use a hazardous product.

-- Safety Data Sheets supplement the label with more detailed information about a product's physical and chemical characteristics, its hazardous properties and necessary handling precautions.
+- Safety Data Sheets (SDS) supplement the label with more detailed information about a product's physical and chemical characteristics, its hazardous properties, and necessary handling precautions.